Spectra’s 10-Step Fulfillment Process

 - Geared Towards Small Businesses

 “Piece” picking and packing is a fairly simple process.
-Warehouses/fulfillment services that employ this method typically partners with smaller businesses with smaller inventory.
-Larger warehouses with bigger business partners and big-scale inventory refrain from using piece picking/packing because of the amount of foot traffic personnel would be required to undertake by handpicking products throughout the warehouse inventory.
+Piece picking is when an employee/picker handpicks each product for an entire order.
+Items are picked individually, rather than by the case or pallet.
+This is also known as single order picking.
+Warehouses/fulfillment services providers usually employ this method for smaller orders.
 Warehouse personnel are given a fulfillment list which they use to gather product from floor inventory.
 Each order is given individual attention in picking and packing while ensuring quality control is maintained from start to finish.

 - More Complex